 1.1.
-Give concise details of how the use of techniques othe avoid harm to pupils. v the incident began, nature or than physical control to 1.2.Description of physical is degree of force used, how t intervention/control/restrai that was applied and for ho · · 1.3.Record of any injuries to p they happened (if known). • hey happened and when 1.4.Record of any damage to p roperty, including how it h appened and when.
+Give concise details of how the the use of techniques other the avoid harm to pupils. = 1.2.Description of physical inte degree of force used, how that O 1.3.Record of any injuries to pupil they happened (if known).
+Ple nappened and when 1.4.Record of any damage to prop erty, including how it happe ened and when.
 1.5.Measures taken to ensure that the pupil was calmed after the incident.
 Signature: Time: Date: Signature of parent: Time Date: